 6. The Footman and I (The Footmen’s Club)

 This one follows a group of men who have money and influence but don’t want to marry someone who wants only those things.
 They want to marry someone they can trust and fall in love with to spend their time with.
-So what they do is that they dress up as servants in the household to spy on the girls easily.
+So, they dress up as servants to spy on the girls easily.
 They will be entering into the season, which could potentially try to be their wife.

-It is the romance between our main hero, who dresses up as a footman, and then our main heroine, who doesn’t want a marriage.
-But she finds herself falling in love with the Footman.
+It is the romance between our main hero, who dresses up as a footman, and our heroine, who doesn’t want a marriage but finds herself falling in love with the Footman.
 She’s torn between her feelings because she knows she can’t marry a Footman.
-But she also knows that she can’t marry someone she doesn’t love.
-So it was a fun and quirky idea with a medieval romance theme.
+But she also knows she can’t marry someone she doesn’t love.
+So, it was a fun and quirky idea with a medieval romance theme.

 Author: Valerie Bowman